CivicActions/compliancetools/README.md

 ### createssp

 Once you have generated the _Control Families_ and the _front matter_, you can generate a markdown version of the _SSP_ using `makessp`.
 The `ssp.md` file will be created in the _docs/_ directory in the root of your project.

+## License

+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.